jeff-kelley/opensim-utils/README.md

 ### A collection of PHP utilities for opensimulator.

+All together, these scripts allow you to dive into each and every script/texture of your grid.
+Access should be restricted to grid managers (use .htaccess).

 ##### gridmap.php : Show a map of your grid.

-This script queries ROBUST or the database to obtain the list of regions and their parameters.
-It then computes grid bounds and prints a HTML table with images pointing to ROBUST's maptiles.
+This script queries ROBUST or the database to get the list of regions and their parameters.
+It then computes grid bounds and prints a HTML table with links to ROBUST's maptiles.

 [full size image](doc/gridmap.png)

 ##### gridstat.php : Show all statistics for your grid.

-This script queries ROBUST or the database to obtain the list of regions and their parameters.
+This script queries ROBUST or the database to get the list of regions and their parameters.
 It then queries all simulators' monitoring module (/monitorstats/<region-uuid>) and prints a HTML table with statistics.

 Links to scripts.php.